greg-raven/Uncommon-Sense/_posts/2009-08-17-the-destructiveness-of-democracy.md

 ---
-title: 'The destructiveness of democracy'
+title: "The destructiveness of democracy"
 layout: post
 categories:
 - democracy